kavia-common/weather-dashboard-278543-278552/weather_dashboard_frontend/README.md

 - Use HTTPS for all endpoints in production

 ## Testing
-- Minimal tests cover AuthProvider shape and utility behaviors.
+- Minimal tests cover AuthProvider shape and utility behaviors, including session init and sign-out transitions.
 - Run: `npm test`